Are you looking for a better abdominal migraine treatment strategy? Well you've come to the right place.

 This medication reports minimal side effects.

 Please be careful, I can’t stress that enough.
 There are different delivery methods for triptans.
 Nasal spray can be prescribed, or self-injection, or wafer thin dissolving tablets.
+So check for the latest delivery method.
+Each one is different.

 Until next time, be well and be pain free.